 An iPad is tablet device made by Apple with up to 10 hours of battery life and large selection of apps.
 It is available in several versions ranging in price from around $500 to over $1000.
 The latest iPad and the all versions of the iPad Pro are compatible with the Apple Pencil which allows you to write and draw on the screen.
 Because they are extremely portable iPads can be very useful for mobile teaching.

 You need to set up your iPad prior to use.
 If you don’t have an Apple account, you will have to create one.
 You can link a credit card to the account to pay for Apps and content or skip this and buy App Store credit by purchasing gift cards which are available at retailers.
 If you want to use your iPad in teaching spaces, you should also download Zoom from the App Store.
-Instructions for setting up your iPad to receive your email can be found at the ITS staff services self-help page.

 There are several ways that you can use an iPad to help you with your teaching: